-Read about the recent NBO training conducted in Lillehammer, Norway, by Kari Slinning and Nancy Moss (on the left, see NBO group photo with Nancy Moss and Kari Slinning).
+Read about NBO training conducted in Lillehammer, Norway, by Kari Slinning and Nancy Moss (on the left, see NBO group photo with Nancy Moss and Kari Slinning).
 Read also about Dr. Nugent’s visit to Melbourne to establish a new NBO Training Center, where he also presented Grand Rounds at the Royal Women’s Hospital in Melbourne and at the Royal Children’s Hospital in Melbourne.
 Click here for information on Australia NBO training.

 Read also about NBO training in Australia.
 On the left is a photo of Drs.
 Campbell Paul and Susan Nicolson with the NBO trainees in Shapparton, Central Victoria.

 Here on the left, is the photo of the Xi’an NBO Conference Speakers and the NBO trainers and trainees on the occasion of the welcome ceremony at Xi’an Children’s Hospital.
 Included are Drs.
 Susan Nicoloson (Australia), Chuen Wai Lee (UK), Hui Li (China), Shohei Ohgi (Japan) and Kevin Nugent.
 Mr. Anmao Li, Dean, Mr. Lei Wang, Mr. Lu Wang represented the Xi’an Children’s Hospital.

 Click here to view brief video: NBO and NBAS in Xi’an.